 - Drink sips of water instead of eating when you feel uncomfortable.

-- Snack on carrots, celery, and other healthy foods instead of smoking.
+- Munch on carrots, celery, and other healthy foods instead of smoking.

-- Exercise.
-This will also help take your mind off smoking and make you healthier.
+- This will also help take your mind off smoking and make you healthier.

 - Keep busy.
 You’ll be less likely to eat when you’re not really hungry if you’re doing other things.

 Within weeks, the nicotine craving will go away and you’ll feel more like yourself.
 In the beginning you also might feel frustrated, moody, or depressed.
 It may seem like you are all alone in your suffering and that no one understands what you are going through.
 Although this will be hard, these feelings will go away with time.
 After a couple weeks, you will be over the hardest part of quitting – the physical addiction, when your body feels like it needs nicotine.
 However, it may still be hard to resist having a cigarette.
 The habit of having a cigarette in your hand and smoking while you do certain activities, like talking on the phone or hanging out with friends, can be difficult to break.

 After I quit can I have a cigarette once in a while?